blackstream-x/pyxelate/docs/file-manager-integration.md

 # File manager integration

-The <../autoselect.py> script can be integrated with some file managers to call pixelation scrips using a click into the context menu of a selected file.
+The [autoselect.py](../autoselect.py) script can be integrated with some file managers to call pixelation scrips using a click into the context menu after selecting a file.

 ## Nautilus (GNOME)